 18.4.3.
 3.23.9.
-An FMIA securities settlement facility should make the relevant information and data it discloses as set forth in this reportthese SSF Standards readily available through generally accessible media, such as the internet, in a language commonly used in financial markets English in addition to the any other domestic language(s) of the jurisdiction in which the FMI securities settlement facility is located.
+An FMIA securities settlement facility should make the relevant information and data it discloses as set forth in this reportthese SSF Standards readily available through generally accessible media, such as the internet, in a language commonly used in financial markets English in addition to the any other domestic language(s) of relevant to the jurisdiction in which the FMI is located scope of its operations.
 The data should be accompanied by robust explanatory documentation that enables users to understand and interpret the data correctly.

-[The CCP Standards do not incorporate Principle 24 on disclosure of market data by trade repositories]
+[Principle 24 on disclosure of market data by trade repositories not relevant to securities settlement facilities]